- Import and Export support ExpressionJSON.

 - General Import elements:

-"Elements" list of elements and options available in this file "Rules" full list of rules for each element and option "Options" list of rules for options, properties, and settings
+"Elements" list of elements and options available in this file "Summary" summary of the file "Rules" list of rules for all available elements

 Basic Examples (5)